kavyasudha1104-debug/India-air-quality-Intelligence/README.md

 ## City Health Score

-The project converts AQI into a simple 0–100 health score, where **lower AQI results in a higher score**.
+The project converts AQI into a simple **0–100 health score**, where lower AQI results in a higher score.

 |     AQI | Health Score | Grade |
 | ------: | -----------: | :---: |